Lost-n-thought/Assembler/Assembler Architecture.md

 #### 		Whole ASM program error correction

-1. `START` must be first command
+1. `START` must be first command and only used once
+2. `END` must be last command and only used once
-2. Label
+3. Label
    - [ ] Todo

-3. Symbol
+4. Symbol
    1.